-On his reputation as a writer with deep social conscience, Gelbart says "I was very lucky.
-It is not everybody that gets a vehicle like M*A*S*H, in which for four straight years you can be on a soap box and hopefully not abuse that position."
+On his reputation as a writer with deep social conscience, Gelbart says, "I was very lucky.
+It is not everybody that gets a vehicle like M*A*S*H, in which for four straight years you can be on a soapbox and hopefully not abuse that position."
 Larry Gelbart (1928-2009) was an Emmy-award winning writer, producer, and director, whose career began with the Golden Age of radio, but is perhaps best-known for being the mastermind behind the television series M*A*S*H. His father's barbershop was a gathering place for many comics including Danny Thomas, who agreed to give the young Gelbart a huge break in his career while he was still in high-school, writing for Thomas on the radio.
 On hearing his words performed in front of an audience for the first time, Gelbart recalls "I remember that rush of hearing a couple of hundred people laugh" and was hooked.
 He talks about the structure of how the writers would put together Bob Hope's monologues, and touring with the comedian during his USO tours.
-Gelbart was there for the transition from radio to television in the early '50s, leaving the "Bob Hope Radio Show" to work for Red Buttons and says of the change in his writing style, "It was working with Red that I really found out that a sketch had to have some progression, that it really had a structure.
+Gelbart was there for the transition from radio to television in the early '50s, leaving the "Bob Hope Radio Show" to work for Red Buttons.
+"It was working with Red that I really found out that a sketch had to have some progression, that it really had a structure.
 And that was invaluable."